Sheet Pan Sausage and Vegetables

 Instructions

-• Toss the squash and onions with half of the oil and season lightly with salt and pepper.
-Spread across a large baking sheet.
+• Toss the squash cubes and onions with 2 tablespoons avocado oil and season lightly with ½ teaspoon sea salt and ⅛ teaspoon black pepper.
+Spread the veggies out in a single layer on a large baking sheet.

-• Toss the sliced sausage and kale with the remaining oil.
-Season with salt, pepper, and garlic powder.
+• Toss the sliced sausage and kale with the remaining 2 tablespoons avocado oil.
+Season with the remaining ½ teaspoon sea salt, ⅛ teaspoon black pepper and ½ teaspoon garlic powder

-Once the kale is crispy and the sausage is heated through, remove the sheet pan from the oven, and serve immediately!
+• When the kale is crispy and the sausage is heated through, remove the sheet pan meal from the oven, and serve immediately.

 Notes

-Note: Aidell’s Chicken Sausage is pre-cooked.
-Uncooked sausage links weighing approximately 1/4 lb. each will work wonderfully with this recipe, so feel free to substitute them, but follow this adaptation:
+Uncooked sausage links weighing approximately 1/4 lb. each will work wonderfully with this recipe, with the following adjustments:

 1. Poke each sausage with a fork or knife a few times (this keeps them from popping open in the oven while they cook).